schowStriim/striim-installs/README.md

 8) Select '1' or 'Derby' when it asks you to enter the MDR Types.

+9) After the script configures Striim node and database, it will show a prompt asking if you'd like to create your Initial Load TQL file.
+    - If your answer is 'yes', you will have to provide the following:
+        - Enter source JDBC URL: `jdbc:oracle:thin:[<user>/<password>]@<host>[:<port>]:<SID>`
+        - Enter schemas and tables to exclude: `<schema_1>;<schema_2>;<schema_3>`
+        - Enter username: `<database_user>`
+        - Enter password: `<password>`
+        - Enter # IL applications: `1`
+            - Note: We recommend entering a value of `1` for the initial PoC but if you'd like to increase the performance of the initial load, enter a  number greater than one and a Java script will calculate the size of your tables and split the applications accordingly.
+For more information, please contact the Striim team.
+        - Enter the # Striim cores: `16`
+            - Note: This value is used to parallelize the initial load and split the threads according on the amount of applications you created.
+        - Enter target JDBC URL: `jdbc:sqlserver://[serverName[\instanceName][:portNumber]][;property=value[;property=value]]`
+        - Enter username: `<database_user>`
+        - Enter password: `<password>`

-9) Wait until you get an output message like the following:
+10) Wait until you get an output message like the following:
 Please go to http://10.1.2.3.4:9080 or https://10.1.2.3.4:9081 to administer, or use console

-10) Grab your instance public IP and type the following to your browser: <public-ip>:9080
+11) Grab your instance public IP and type the following to your browser: <public-ip>:9080

+12) Once you authenticate to the Striim console, you can import the TQL file(s) you created on step #9 by navigating to Apps -> Create Apps -> Import TQL Files.

 If you don't see striim console up and running in your browser, make sure your instance has port 9080 open and your network is configured correctly.